AlexanderJWard/ascend-yorkshire/README.md

 ### Acknowledgments

-See following small changes advised by Mentor that have been implemented into my project.
+See following changes advised by Mentor that have been implemented into my project.

 ![image](https://user-images.githubusercontent.com/102811792/173596980-09b29c1f-8850-456d-a564-27ecaff23b3b.png)